 Yet another interpretation, which some readers view as most natural, is that the Antichrist will lack a normal interest in women.
 Yet his forerunner, Antiochus, was a degenerate womanizer (12).
 Furthermore, the grammatical construction disallows changing "desire of women" to "desire for women" (13).
 In parallel instances, such as Haggai 2:7 and 1 Samuel 9:20, the noun following "desire of" is the source and not the object.
 What the prophecy is clearly saying is that the Antichrist will disregard something that women desire.

 At last we come to the only convincing interpretation.
-It recognizes that since "the desire of women" appears in a list of spurned deities, the name must refer to something else the Antichrist will hold as undeserving of worship.
-It might signify either a god that women desire or the desire of women to be gods.
-Of these two possibilities, the second is a better fit both to the context and modern reality.
+It recognizes that since "the desire of women" appears in a list of deities spurned by the Antichrist, the name must refer to another object of worship that he refuses to honor.
+To be precise, the name might signify either a god (or gods) that women desire or the desire of women to be gods.
+Of these two possibilities, the second is a better fit both to the context and to modern reality.
 It is the desire of women to be gods that the Antichrist will slight.

 Yet while recognizing the pride of women, we should not minimize the pride of men.
 The male heart is also prone to divine aspirations.
 After all, the future pretender to supreme deity will be a man, not a woman.
 But the Book of Daniel is concerned not to leave the wrong impression.
 To avoid suggesting that men are worse than women, the book adds a little reminder that apart from the grace of God, every woman is also an incorrigible egotist with a lurking desire to take over command of the universe.